-Hollywood Has a Tendency to Cast Mixed Asians—Is that Problematic?
+Hollywood Has a Tendency to Only Cast Mixed Asians—Is that Problematic?

 Last year, it was announced that Warner Bros. would be making a film adaptation of Kevin Kwan’s popular novel, “Crazy Rich Asians,” directed by Jon M. Chu.
 Plenty of people were excited at the prospect of seeing a major studio movie featuring an exclusively Asian cast, especially when actresses like Michelle Yeoh and Constance Wu joined the project.

 Then, about a month ago, I came across an article by Kristen Yoonsoo Kim who said it was “kind of a bummer” that the Asian male lead went to Henry Golding, a television host of Malaysian descent who is half white. “[Casting him is] a reminder that many of the Asian actresses [sic] who break out in the industry have white blood or white features (see: Keanu Reeves, Olivia Munn, Maggie Q),” she wrote.
 The article goes on to mention that there are levels to whitewashing, that whitewashing doesn’t just entail a white person playing someone Asian, such as the recent debacles with “Ghost in the Shell” and “Doctor Strange,” but includes mixed race casting.

 I’ve written a lot in the past about both the dearth and quality of Asian representation, and Kim’s commentary made me stop and think.
 It seems that Hollywood casting directors and executives can’t wrap their heads around Asians as interesting individuals worthy of screen time.
 Even when they do cast Asians in shows and movies, we are often relegated to minor and/or stereotypical characters.
 I certainly understand the cynicism leading to thinking that this is the case with “Crazy Rich Asians.”